EssErrePuntoKa/web/SUPPORT.md

 To manually back up:
 1. Go to Settings (right tab)
 2. Tap "Export Data"
-3. Choose your export format (JSON or CSV)
+3. Choose your export format (Realm or JSON)
 4. Share to email, cloud storage, or save locally

 **Q: Can I export my data?**

 A: Yes, absolutely.
 This is one of your rights.
 1. Go to Settings → "Export Data"
-2. Choose JSON (complete, including all metadata) or CSV (spreadsheet format)
+2. Choose Realm or JSON (complete, including all metadata)
 3. Share to email, Messages, or cloud storage
 4. See [Export Your Data](#export-your-data) for detailed instructions